-The Lois Roth Award is awarded every year to a Foreign Service Officer who has made significant contributions in the field of US cultural and educational diplomacy.
+The Lois Roth Award is presented every year to a Foreign Service Officer who has made significant contributions in the field of US cultural and educational diplomacy.
 It honors those who exhibit cross-cultural sensitivity in all aspects of their work and show patience, wisdom and generosity in helping new colleagues—foreign and American—to pursue and develop their skills and careers.
 Awardees must have familiarity with areas of the world, global affairs and foreign languages, so that they can hold substantive discussion with US and foreign scholars, artists and professionals.
 Finally, the winners of this award exemplify Lois Roth’s personal legacy in demonstrating superior creativity and human warmth in their work with others.

 For a complete list of Lois Roth Award recipients, please consult Lois Roth Award Recipients.